Why is Maserati so expensive? Buying Advice

 But, in most situations, when purchasing such high-end items, you are purchasing the brand, the emblem, and the pleasure of owning and driving the vehicle in question.

-Why is Maserati so expensive?
+Why is Maserati so expensive to own?

 Luxury brands are thought, leaders.
 Style, fashion, innovation, art, science, technology, progress, and even culture are all things they set the pace for.